 Exam questions are created from the course objectives.
 One helpful way to study is to create a study guide by writing or typing the objective and then record the information pertaining to that objective.
+For clinical examinations, reviewing content and theory from previous course work is crucial as you connect the theory with practice during rotation experiences.

 No one study strategy works for everyone, but the best approach is to be active and to make this a daily process.
-Keep up with assignments, review any lecture or lab session material within 24 hours of class or rotation and review it consistently in small increments.
-Studying the material in small increments more often as an on-going process will result in more effective learning than cramming for an examination.
-Devote 2-3 hours per week doing this review.
+Keep up with assignments.
+Reviewing and studying the material in small increments more often as an on-going process will result in more effective learning connections than cramming for an examination.
+Devote 2-3 hours per week doing this comprehensive review of the rotation content.